RandomCoderTinker/PhpBlockchain/Tests/README.md

-# Files
+# Test Files and Expected output

 ## TestWallet.php

-As of now, the mnemonic is incorrect and wont import MetaMask Correctly
+As of now, the mnemonic is incorrect and wont import to MetaMask Correctly

 ```php
 Expected Output: